An Invitation into Deep Listening, Ancestral Connection, and the Quiet Darkening of the Year

 Whether you come to reconnect with yourself, soften into a new season, or listen for what wants to emerge — you are warmly welcomed.

-No horse or outdoor experience required — just an open heart.
+No horse or outdoor experience is required — just an open heart.

 Space is limited · Registration required